Connect with us

 The company also tends to keep some software features exclusive to newer devices due to hardware limitations and you can expect the Galaxy Tab S10 series to come with the company’s most robust version of Android and One UI.

-We’d expect the Galaxy Tab S10 to come with many of the Galaxy S24’s AI features and perhaps get some exclusive functionality of its own.
+We expect the Galaxy Tab S10 to come with many of the flagship Galaxy S line’s AI features and perhaps get some exclusive functionality of its own.

 Don’t Wait If You Can’t Wait Awhile